 Seven to nine hours of sleep is not negotiable if you want dark circles to improve.
 During sleep, the body repairs skin, reduces cortisol (which causes water retention and vascular dilation), and drains lymphatic fluid from the face.
 Even two nights of significantly reduced sleep shows in the under-eye area by morning three.

-Sleeping elevated (add a second pillow) reduces overnight blood pooling that worsens morning dark circles.
+Sleeping improved (add a second pillow) reduces overnight blood pooling that worsens morning dark circles.

 Reduce Alcohol Intake (Particularly Evening Drinking)